MicrosoftDocs/sql-docs/docs/relational-databases/system-stored-procedures/sp-execute-external-script-transact-sql.md

 # sp_execute_external_script (Transact-SQL)
 [!INCLUDE[tsql-appliesto-ss2016-xxxx-xxxx-xxx-md](../../includes/tsql-appliesto-ss2016-xxxx-xxxx-xxx-md.md)]

   Executes the script provided as argument at an external location.
-The script must be written in a supported and registered language.
+The script must be written in a supported and registered language (R or Python).
 To execute **sp_execute_external_script**, you must first enable external scripts by using the statement, `sp_configure 'external scripts enabled', 1;`.

  ![Topic link icon](../../database-engine/configure-windows/media/topic-link.gif "Topic link icon") [Transact-SQL Syntax Conventions](../../t-sql/language-elements/transact-sql-syntax-conventions-transact-sql.md)